Elevation: 9,512 ft

 Red Rock Pass (not discussed in the book).
 From Raynolds Pass, drive south on ID-87 for 3.9 miles.
 Turn right/west onto Henrys Lake Road.
 Set your odometer to 0.0.
 At 2.6 miles, the pavement ends.
 At 5.5 miles, turn right/west onto Red Rock Pass Road.
 At 9.7 miles, you will reach Red Rock Pass (7,140 feet).
 Parking is available on the south side of the road at an unofficial trailhead for the Continental Divide Trail (CDT).

-Date of Climb: 8/19/17.
 From Red Rock Pass, follow the CDT south.
 The CDT initially follows a narrow jeep road into the forest and then becomes a well-marked trail.
 Follow the CDT just over a mile, up to approximately 7,520 feet where the CDT turns right/west and begins its descent to Cole Creek.
-Leave the CDT and bushwhack eastward up through open forest to quickly gain the North Ridge.
+Leave the CDT and bushwhack eastward up through open forest to quickly gain the north ridge.
 The ridge is well defined and is easy to follow.
 Unfortunately, the ridge scramble is tedious initially, as it climbs through brushy terrain in the forest.
 Thankfully, this difficulty soon ends when you reach an open area of stable talus.

 Cole Creek Approach, Class 2

 This approach is discussed briefly on Page 333 of the book.
-I descended this route, expecting it to be easier than the North Ridge Route.
+I descended this route, expecting it to be easier than the north ridge.
 I was wrong.
 Cole Creek is a nightmarish bushwhack.
-There is no climber’s trail, as some suggest exists.
+There is no climber’s trail as some suggest exists.
 The forest and brush is thick and unforgiving.
 And I was going downhill.
 I don’t want to know how awful it would be to ascend it.
 I do NOT recommend it.
 If you descend it, you will be so grateful to reach the CDT that you might actually kneel down and kiss the ground.
 Yes, IT’S THAT BAD.